ModelarData/ModelarDB-RS/docs/user/README.md

    - Run Tests: `cargo test`
    - Run DBMS Server: `cargo run --bin modelardbd path_to_local_data_folder`
    - Run Client: `cargo run --bin modelardb [server_address] [query_file]`
-6. Move `modelardbd`, `modelardbm`,`modelardb`, and `modelardbb` from the `target` directory to any directory.
+6. Move `modelardbd`, `modelardb`, and `modelardbb` from the `target` directory to any directory.
 7. Install and test the Python bindings for `modelardb_embedded` using Python:
    * Install: `python3 -m pip install .`
    * Run Tests: `python3 -m unittest`

 ## Usage
-ModelarDB consists of four binaries and a library with bindings: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardbm` is a manager for one or more `modelardbd` instances deployed on the *edge* or in the *cloud*, `modelardb` is a command-line client for connecting to a `modelardbd` instance and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and writes to `modelardbd`'s data folder directly, and `modelardb_embedded` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with `modelardbm` depending on the use cases.
+ModelarDB consists of three binaries and a library with bindings: `modelardbd` is a DBMS server that manages data and executes SQL queries, `modelardb` is a command-line client for connecting to a `modelardbd` instance and executing commands and SQL queries, `modelardbb` is a command-line bulk loader that operates without `modelardbd` as it reads from and writes to `modelardbd`'s data folder directly, and `modelardb_embedded` is an embeddable library for executing queries against and writing to `modelardbd` or its data folder directly. `modelardbd` uses local storage on the edge and an Amazon S3-compatible or Azure Blob Storage object store in the cloud. `modelardbd` can be deployed alone or together with other instances of `modelardbd` in a cluster architecture, depending on the use case.

-`modelardbd` can be deployed on a single node to manage data in a local folder.
-In this configuration `modelardbm` is not needed. `modelardbd` can also be deployed in a distributed configuration across edge and cloud.
-In this configuration, `modelardbm` must first be deployed in the cloud to manage the `modelardbd` instances on the edge and in the cloud.
-Specifically, `modelardbm` is responsible for keeping the database schema consistent across all `modelardbd` instances in the cluster.
-After deploying `modelardbm`, instances of `modelardbd` can be deployed on the edge and in cloud.
+`modelardbd` can be deployed on a single node to manage data in a local folder. `modelardbd` can also be deployed in a distributed configuration across edge and cloud.
+In this configuration, the shared remote object store is responsible for keeping the database schema consistent across all `modelardbd` instances in the cluster.
 While the `modelardbd` instances on the edge and in cloud provides the same functionality, the primary purpose of the instances on the edge is to collect data and transfer it to an object store in the cloud while the primary purpose of the instances in the cloud is to execute queries on the data in the object store.

-Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbm` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for looking up the `modelardbd` instance in the cloud to use for executing each query, thus providing a single, workload-balanced, interface for querying the data in the object store using the `modelardbd` instances in the cloud.
+Thus, when `modelardbd` is deployed in edge mode, it executes queries against local storage for low latency queries on the latest data and when it is deployed in cloud mode, it executes queries against the object store for efficient analytics on all the data transferred to the cloud. `modelardbd` implements the [Apache Arrow Flight protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for looking up the `modelardbd` instance in the cloud to use for executing each query, thus providing a workload-balanced interface for querying the data in the object store using the `modelardbd` instances in the cloud.

 ### Start Server